eleev/swift-design-patterns/README.md

 [![Language](https://img.shields.io/badge/language-Swift-orange.svg)]()
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)]()

-**Last Update: 08/October/2018.**
+**Last Update: 09/October/2018.**

 ![](logo-swift_design_patterns.jpg)

 # ✍️ About
 🚀 The ultimate collection of various `Software Design Patterns` implemented using `Swift Programming Language`.
-This repository aims to collect as many design patterns as possbile with examples and to serve as a reference material for eveyone who is willing to learn something new.
+This repository aims to collect as many design patterns as possbile with examples and to serve as a reference material for everyone who is willing to learn something new.

 # ☢️ Disclamer
 The motivation behind this porject is to help the others to learn by compiling the knowlege that I have.
 The material to write down is enourmous, sometimes I may formalize my thoughts in a way that looks strange or unclear.
 I provide reference materials, so you are able to take a look at the same patterns but from a different perspective or original source.